Crystalline Mirror Coatings

 The application space of CMS’ novel coating technology spans optical components for ultraprecise optical clocks, precision interferometry, spectroscopy, as well as solutions for thermal management in high-power lasers and laser machining systems.
 Over the course of its history, CMS received a number of high-profile technology awards such as the Prism Award, the Leibinger Innovation Award, and the AMA Innovation Award, as well as various national and international start-up prizes.
 The organization’s supermirror technology was supported by the Defense Advanced Research Projects Agency (DARPA), the European Research Council, the Austrian Research Promotion Agency (FFG), and the Austria Wirtschaftsservice (aws).

 Thorlabs acquired CMS in late 2019, adding their unique substrate-transferred single-crystal optical coating capabilities to its list of manufacturing competencies.
-The CMS team will remain in Santa Barbara and join Thorlabs’ Optics Business Unit as Thorlabs Crystalline Solutions.
+The CMS team, which remains in Santa Barbara, is now known as Thorlabs Crystalline Solutions and is part of the Thorlabs Advanced Photonics group.

 |No Comments Posted|